 Now the club has the talent, resources, and knowledge base to consistently push the state of the art in drones.
 Come join us, and you’ll see why the movement is contagious – it’s about building, flying, and collaborating.

 By providing a resource-rich organization for UC Berkeley students interested in designing, building, and flying UAVs, we hope to encourage collaboration across multiple engineering disciplines.
 Students will step out of their comfort zone and learn new skills by working on project teams with other majors.
-To view some of the work we’ve done in the past, check out some of our more recent projects.
-You can find the rest of them by clicking here.
+To see our current work, check out these projects.
+You can find our past projects by clicking here.

 107A McLaughlin Hall